centro/transis/README.md

 # Basis

-Basis is a javascript data modeling library for use in single page web applications.
+Basis is a javascript data modeling library useful for creating rich client-side experiences.
 It provides the following features:

 * two-way associations
 * identity map